 Monitoring

-The Multiparty Monitoring Plan was just completed thanks to collaborative work by our partners and staff.
+The Multiparty Monitoring Plan was completed and implemented in 2023.

 What does monitoring mean?